 In order to properly diagnose diabetes, Doctor Neumeister will speak to you about your observations and perform a physical examination including blood work and a urinalysis.
 If diabetes progresses without being treated it can cause coma and death.

 Once your pet is diagnosed, Dr. Neumeister will schedule a “serial blood glucose–concentration curve”, during which we measure glucose levels repeatedly over many hours.
 The results will help Dr. Neumeister choose an appropriate insulin, dose and dosing schedule.
 After treatment starts, your pet will need to be routinely tested to see how well the protocol is working.
-Each pet responds different to treatment, therefor treatment must be tailored to each pet throughout its life.
-Treatment depends on the severity of the symptoms, the results of the lab work and general health issues.
+Each pet responds differently to treatment, therefore treatment must be tailored to each pet throughout its life.
+Treatment depends on the symptoms’ severity, the lab work results, and general health issues.

 Blackwell’s Five-Minute Veterinary Consult: Canine and Feline, Fifth Edition, Larry P. Tilley and Francis W.K.
 Smith, Jr. © 2011 John Wiley & Sons, Inc.